 The slam lock hardware system on a Johnson Truck Body is a chrome finish.
-They are multi-point slam latch to pull the door closed and tight.
-They typically range in one to two point assemblies based on your door height.
+They are multipoint slam latches to pull the door closed and tight.
+They typically range in one to two-point assemblies based on your door height.
 The hinges also range between two and five hinges based on your door height.